-Hope you like this recipe.
-Let me know what your thoughts!
-Thanks:)
+Hope you like this healthy peanut butter cookies recipe.
+Let me know what you think:)

 - For the prune filling: